 Rajesh Jain is a technology entrepreneur based in Mumbai, India.
 He was a pioneer in Asia’s dotcom revolution, creating India’s first Internet portals in the late 1990s.
 He then started what is today India’s largest marketing technology company.
 In between, from 2012-2019, Rajesh worked as a political entrepreneur.

-Rajesh is founder of Netcore Solutions, is a global marketing technology company that offers AI-powered marketing automation and analytics solutions.
+Rajesh is founder of Netcore Cloud, is a global marketing technology company that offers AI-powered marketing automation and analytics solutions.
 Netcore’s flagship product, Smartech, empowers modern marketers to map their customer journey to deliver exceptional 1:1 customer experiences.
-Netcore serves over 2,000 Indian and international corporates and sends more than 10 billion messages (emails and SMSes) monthly through its messaging gateways.
+Netcore serves over 5,000 Indian and international corporates and sends more than 15 billion messages (emails and SMSes) monthly through its messaging gateways.
 Netcore is a proficorn — profitable, private, bootstrapped and highly valued.

 One of Rajesh’s early ventures, IndiaWorld Communications, launched in 1995 was acquired by Satyam Infoway in November 1999 for US$ 115 million in one of Asia’s largest Internet deals.
 IndiaWorld was the largest collection of India-centric websites, comprising Samachar (news), Khel (cricket), Khoj (search) and Bawarchi (food).

 Free A Billion (FAB) was started by Rajesh in 2015 with a focus to bring economic freedom to Indians.
 Its flagship initiative was Nayi Disha – to create a demand for prosperity, put an end to government interventions that destroy wealth and enable widespread wealth creation.
 FAB closed in early 2019 because of lack of traction for its ideas.